 Accurate early identification of the burn depth and percentage of total body surface area (TBSA) will guide treatment.

-Burns that are extensive or complicated should be managed in a specialised unit.
+Severe and/or complex burns should be managed in a specialised unit.

 Once identified that the patient is suffering from a major burns trauma, early activation of the retrieval process is crucial.